xsylvers/IS218-Project-1/README.md

     Description: The Calculator class uses different strategy objects for various operations.
 This approach makes it easy to add new calculation strategies or modify existing ones.

-2. Environment Variables
+**2. Environment Variables**

-3. Logging
+Environment variables are used to dynamically configure logging levels and output destinations, making it easier to control logging behavior without changing the code.

+**3. Logging**

    The project includes a comprehensive logging system to record detailed application operations, data manipulations, and error messages.
 This logging system differentiates log messages by severity (INFO, WARNING, ERROR) for effective monitoring and debugging.

-4. Error Handling: LBYL and EAFP
+**4. Error Handling: LBYL and EAFP**

+**LBYL (Look Before You Leap)**

-   In scenarios where input can be validated before performing an operation (example, checking if a divisor is zero), the LBYL approach is used to prevent errors.
+In scenarios where input can be validated before performing an operation (example checking if a divisor is zero), the LBYL approach is used to prevent errors.

+**EAFP (Easier to Ask for Forgiveness than Permission)**

+In scenarios where operations may fail unpredictably (example file Input/Output operations), the EAFP approach is used.
+This allows the code to handle exceptions after they occur.